You have until 16th January 2022 AoE to submit your talk to PyCon Italia 2022!

-For this reason, in 2015 PyCon Italy changed its structure, becoming a (bigger) multi-thematic event, gathering together the most important sub-communities within the Python universe.
+For this reason, in 2015 PyCon Italia changed its structure, becoming a (bigger) multi-thematic event, gathering together the most important sub-communities within the Python universe.

-Many are the reasons why you should submit your proposal to PyCon 11.
+Many are the reasons why you should submit your proposal to PyCon Italia.

 You could talk about new topics of Python programming or the last features of well-known tools.
 Besides, you could tell us real-world Python use cases, as well as presenting your own industrial or research Python-powered project.

 As long as the presentation is interesting and potentially useful to the Python community, it will be considered for inclusion in the program.

 Therefore, every reason is a good reason to submit your proposal at PyCon Italia.